 Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: Medicare hospital benefit periods do not apply.
 (See Semi-private room (or a private room if medically necessary) definition of benefit periods in Meals including special diets the chapter titled Definitions of important words.)
 For inpatient Regular nursing services hospital care, the cost-sharing Costs of special care units (such as intensive care or coronary care described above applies each time you are admitted to the hospital.
 A transfer to a separate Drugs and medications facility type (such as an Inpatient Rehabilitation Hospital Lab tests or Long Term Care Hospital) is X-rays and other radiology services considered a new admission.
-For each inpatient hospital stay, Necessary surgical and medical supplies you are covered for unlimited Use of appliances, such as wheelchairs days as long as the hospital stay
+For each inpatient hospital stay, Necessary surgical and medical supplies you are covered for unlimited Use of appliances, such as wheelchairs days as long as the hospital stay is covered in accordance with Operating and recovery room costs plan rules.
+Physical, occupational, and speech language therapy You pay these amounts until

 Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Bright Advantage Choice (HMO-POS) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If Bright Advantage Choice Plus (HMO-POS) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.